Ormeline/CV/README.md

 - Completed the [Software Engineer Bootcamp](https://www.hyperiondev.com/bootcamps/software-engineering/) 13 weeks full time course.
 - Learnt the fundamentals skills of backend development and machine learning (Python).
 - Built a [Shoe Inventory](https://github.com/Ormeline/shoe-inventory) System – Implemented this project in Python.
 Users are able to view shoes, add shoes, search for shoes and restock shoes.
 Stored shoe objects in a list.
 Used text file to read and write data.
 Formatted tables with python-tabulate.
+- Practiced input/output operations for interacting with external data sources like files.
+- Gained introductory natural language processing skills like semantic similarity analysis using spaCy library.
+- Completed capstone projects to integrate learnings from data structures, OOP, databases and error handling and more

 ## Hobbies